 Another thing that’s helped me to move forward is keeping a gratitude journal.
 I had, and still have this huge hole in my heart, and the need to find a way to see the positive things that are happening is intense, but sometimes it seems almost impossible because of all the negativity going on around me.

-I remember the first day like it was yesterday (May 30, 2016 – I checked my journal) and the three things that would make the day great was getting outside for five minutes, working on my book and starting the HASfit 90-day warrior workout plan.
-I got up, made myself a coffee, grabbed a joint and headed towards the front door.
+I remember the first day of writing in this journal like it was yesterday (May 30, 2016 – I checked my journal) and the three things I wrote down that would make the day great was getting outside for five minutes, working on my book and starting the HASfit 90-day warrior workout plan.
+After I finished writing, I got up, made myself a coffee, grabbed a joint and headed towards the front door.
+Keeping in mind that at the time I wasn’t even opening my blinds or curtains, let alone going outside.

 Xena, our dog (at the time) was standing beside me wagging her tail and if it weren’t for her, I probably would have closed the door and called it a day, but instead, I took a deep breath and opened the front door.
-Xena went through the opening so quickly that the screen door caught her on the hip, then she turned and stood there wagging her tail as she stared back at me.
+Xena went through the opening so quickly that the screen door caught her on the hip, but before I could tell if she’d hurt herself, she turned and stood there wagging her tail at me.

 So, what are your plans for moving into 2019 with a positive attitude because I’d love to hear them?